LessLawn.com... when lawn isn't your ideal landscape

 Feature #3: A Tree Circle

 More dramatic and less natural-looking than a clearing, a tree circle can be used similarly to create a safe relaxing area and attract wildlife.
-It has additional value as a design feature in that it can lend magical overtones to your woodland by evoking associations such as faery rings and stone circles.
+As a design feature, it can lend magical overtones to your woodland by evoking associations like faery rings and stone circles.
 Though some trees grow naturally in a circle, the formation is unusual enough to prompt visitors to wonder if it's natural or created, which tinges the place with mystery.

 A tree circle (and a clearing) can be an exciting gathering spot for people.
 You might include a fire pit or stone table at the center, surrounded by log or stone benches.